xuanzhuo51-max/CKP-Payroll-AP-Calendar/README.md

 Turns the payroll and accounts-payable schedules buried in CKP's planning workbook into dated Lark Base calendars with automated deadline notifications.

 The planning sheet stores each client's schedule as free text — `22th`, `Last working day of the month`, `Mid-Month and Month-End`, `Weekly: Tue & Thu`.
 Those strings are readable but not actionable: nobody can see the week ahead, and nothing reminds a PIC that a deadline is today.
-This repo parses those rules, expands them into concrete dates, and produces the CSVs that were imported into Lark Base, where the calendar views and the automation engine take over.

 **Status:** deployed and running.